jkstill/sqlrun-tests/trace-overhead/SQL-Trace-Overhead.md

 |  12    | 59411   | 59177   | 59200   |

-The difference between tracing and not tracing would not be discernable by users.
+The difference between tracing and not tracing would not be discernible by users.

 We can see where the time was spent via level 8 and level 12 tracing, with a report for 1 set of the results each